DavidMetcalfe/OnHub-API-Parser/README.md

 # OnHub API Parser

-Experimentation with the Google OnHub API, and general parsing of the available JSON.
+A simple dashboard for a few of the Google OnHub's API's.

 ## Installation